-Full red biohazard bags will be placed into an empty barrel in the autoclave room.
+Full red bags will be placed into an empty lined barrel in the autoclave room.
 The red bins should be able to contain all the red trash.
 No trash can be left on top of the barrels or on the floor.
 Leave the bag in the bins for autoclaving.
 OLAC will get the PPE waste from the anteroom and all the waste generated in the animal room.
+Follow proper red-bag disposal rules.

-The autoclave will be run in a schedule as posted in the autoclave room:
+The autoclave will be run in a schedule as determined by the facility supervisor and lab users.